rails/webpacker/docs/webpack-dev-server.md

 Webpacker out-of-the-box supports HMR with `webpack-dev-server` and you can toggle it by setting `dev_server/hmr` option inside `webpacker.yml`.

-Checkout this guide for more information:
+Check out this guide for more information:

 - https://webpack.js.org/configuration/dev-server/#devserver-hot